20 Top Interior Color Schemes for Your House Design

 This palette is instrumental in designing interiors that have a sophisticated, modern, yet easygoing air.
 The dining room and living room can seem welcoming when donned in this palette.

-Not for the weak of heart, this is a recipe for a chic masterpiece if used well.
+Not for the weak of the heart, this is a recipe for a chic masterpiece if used well.
 It lends any room young and vibrant energy.
 When paired with the correct furnishings, you can expect to be blown away by its discernable old-world charm.

 White paint is literally the blank canvas on which your imagination can run wild!
 Pops of color in the form of a mural, abstract shapes, or artwork can adorn this canvas.
 Every element gets highlighted and showcased in white.